 At Olivers Hill, you can seasonally target

 This location can fish well with both soft plastics and bait.
 Take some time to study the weather and tides before fishing here which can make a big difference to your casting distance.
 Fishing on low tide can be very challenging as the waters will be shallow its best to fish during a rising ride.
-Be prepared to bring multiple outfits and to inevitably lose some gear along the rocks to snags.
+Be prepared to bring multiple outfits and inevitably lose some gear along the rocks to snags.
 Over the years some good size snapper has been caught here check out our guide on targeting snapper around Melbourne.
 The best time to target snapper here is between Oct and March after a few windy days.
-Ideally using a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.
+Ideally use a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.

 In the cooler months, schools of salmon will congregate around Frankston.
 We would recommend having with you some long casting metal lures around 40grams in weight and a 9 to 10-foot rod ready in case a school of salmon come by.
 Catching salmon from piers can be amazing fun if you happen to be there at the right moment.

 - blue bait